Course Title: Computational Mathematics

 This assessment task supports CLOs 1, 2, 3 4 & 5.

-The programming assignments will be completed using the either the symbolic manipulation packages Mathematica or Maple, or using Matlab, or equivalent.
+The programming assignments will be completed using Matlab, or equivalent.
 They should be submitted online by the notified due date and time.
 Common (copied) or late assignments will not be marked.
 Where necessary they should include an interpretation and discussion of the results and methods used.
 It is your responsibility to ensure that your work is submitted by the due date and time.

 The assessment of your performance in assignments will be based on:

 - Accuracy of technical computations and results

 - Discussion of relevant issues such as appropriateness of the mathematical model, sources of error in the numerical solution and computational efficiency.